 Packaging Systems Collaborative

 This course focuses on the design of physical packaging for the protection and marketing of goods.
 Aspects of visual, structural, ergonomic and environmental issues are considered in the design of rigid and flexible containers.
-Often taught as a team/collaborative course, students from several disciplines will work together to develop effective packaging solutions.
+Taught as a team/collaborative course, students from graphic design, packaging science, and industrial design will work together to develop effective packaging design solutions.
 (Prerequisites: GRDE-307 and GRDE-308 or equivalent courses.)
-Studio 6 (Fall Or Spring).
+Studio 5 (Fall Or Spring).

 Graphic Design History Electives